redemptive/testing-cookbook/README.md

 ## Description

-A cookbook for provisioning an ubuntu 16.04 xenial machine with frameworks for testing and linting in JavaScript and Ruby
+A chef cookbook for provisioning an ubuntu 16.04 xenial machine with frameworks for testing and linting in JavaScript and Ruby

 ## Technologies

+### Host Machine Testing Requirements
 - ChefDK
 - Vagrant
 - VirtualBox
 - Packer (optional for AMI building)

+### Client Machine Cookbook Installations
+- Node.js
+- NPM
+- Jasmine
+- JSLint
+- Ruby
+- Rubocop
+- RSpec

 ## Installation and Usage